Highlights for mupirocin

 What is mupirocin?

 Mupirocin is a prescription drug.
-It comes as a topical cream, topical ointment, and nasal ointment.
+It comes as a topical ointment, topical cream, and nasal ointment.

 Mupirocin topical ointment is available as the brand-name drug Centany.
 It’s also available as a generic drug.
 Generic drugs usually cost less than the brand-name version.
 In some cases, they may not be available in every strength or form as the brand-name drug.